Fellows

 Marilia Kamil

 Originally from Brazil, Marilia Kamil started her music career in São Paulo, where she studied a wide range of musical forms and styles, including early music, classical, jazz, Bossa Nova, and folk.
 She worked as a performer in orchestras and choirs, and especially, as a music teacher.
 During her undergraduate years, she was awarded a grant to conduct her own research.
 Living in the USA since 2012, she taught early childhood and instrumental instruction in New York City, general music in public and private schools in the Bay Area (CA), along with higher education courses.
 Her main research interests are early childhood, how music can affect and influence people, music cognition and psychology.
 She holds a BA in music education from the University of São Paulo, and a MA in music and music education from Teachers College, Columbia University.
 Kamil presented her work at different conferences in Brazil, Portugal, and the USA.
+She defended her dissertation in spring 2024.

 • Vimari Colón León